dgryski/go-perfbook/performance.md

 var stripe [8]struct{ sync.Mutex; _ [7]uint64 } // mutex is 64-bits; padding fills the rest of the cacheline

+Don't do anything expensive in your critical section if you can help it.
+This includes things like I/O (which are cheap but slow).

 ## Assembly

 * Stuff about writing assembly code for Go